When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Performance and battery: maxed Mini

-There’s an A15 inside this Mini, which propels it towards the top of the smartphone performance charts, bettered only by Apple’s own Pro models this year, which get an extra GPU core.
+There’s an A15 inside this Mini, which propelled it towards the top of the smartphone performance charts at launch, and was bettered only by Apple’s own Pro models (which got an extra GPU core this generation).
 Unless your needs are very specific, you won’t miss that.
 Instead, you’ll revel in how a phone this tiny can deal with any app or game you care to throw at it.

 Really, this year’s story is more holistic in nature, with chip and battery system alike combining to net you more time between charges.
 Apple reckons you’ll get up to 13 hours of streaming video.
-In more general use, we found the Mini bettered last year’s iPhone 12 (not Mini), which we still have around, but you won’t reach 13 hours before charging unless you’re a light iPhone user.
+In more general use, I found the Mini bettered last year’s iPhone 12 (not Mini), which I still have around, but you won’t reach 13 hours before charging unless you’re a light user.

-Still, even if ‘all day battery’ remains out of reach if you often dig into cellular, video chat or games, we’ll take ‘acceptable’ over last year’s ‘disappointing’.
+Still, while ‘all day battery’ remains out of reach if you often dig into cellular, video chat or games, I’ll take ‘acceptable’ over last year’s ‘disappointing’.
 Consider investing in a portable external battery pack if you’re often out and about, though, so as to not get caught short.

 Apple iPhone 13 Mini verdict